sawubona-repo/KETE-HS20-WORK/LB6a-WebServices/Example_GetIPAddress.md

 * Using JavaScript, we process all that returned data and surgically pinpoint the IP address that we display here.

 #### Meet Fetch
-The newest kid on the block for making HTTP requests is the **fetch API**.
+The necessary element for making HTTP requests is the **fetch API**.
 To use fetch in its most basic form, all we need to do is provide the URL to send our request to.
 Once the request has been made, a response will be returned that we can then process.

 See the code skeleton below.
 If you want to follow along, create a new HTML document and add the following markup into it: